Leadership games develop your skill set so you can be an effective leader. There are primarily two different ways to enhance your abilities.

 Even though this game only recommends two ideas to the main problem, I might consider five solutions.
 The more solutions and layers the richer the information.
 This approach can also lead to a more inclusive solution.

 “Have teams create your company coat of arms.
 In the first space, draw something that represents a recent achievement.
-In the second space, draw something that reflects your company values.
+Using the second space, draw something that reflects your company values.
 In the third space, draw something that represents where you see the company going in the future.
 Post the finished coat of arms in your office.”

 When you have many people, working on their own coat of arms the results will offer more value.